 Prior to his installation at Pitt, Gallagher spent more than two decades in public service.
 In 2009, President Barack Obama appointed him to direct the National Institute for Standards and Technology.
 While in this role, Gallagher also acted as the deputy secretary of commerce until leaving for Pitt in the summer of 2014.

-Gallagher holds a PhD in physics from the University of Pittsburgh and a bachelor’s degree in physics and philosophy from Benedictine College.
+Gallagher holds a PhD in physics from the University of Pittsburgh and a bachelor’s degree in physics and philosophy from Benedictine College in Kansas.
 He and his wife, Karen, are the proud parents of three sons.